-8 Conclusion
+7 Conclusion

 The results from estimating the best response functions for children's contributions toward their elderly parents suggest that for both migrants and non-migrants, financial contributions function as strategic complements while siblings' time contributions operate as strategic substitutes.
 At the same time, it appears children substitute for their siblings' time contributions with their own financial contributions and vice versa.
 This mixture of results provides a blended picture of the model which best describes family interaction.

-The finding of strategic complementarity in financial contributions is consistent with a strategic bequest motive in which children compete with their siblings for a potential transfer from their parent.
-This would be in accordance with findings from some of the studies mentioned above that find evidence of a strategic bequest motive (e.g. Lucas and Stark, 1985; Wakabayashi and Horioka, 2006).
-On the other hand, the finding of strategic substitution in time contributions points to a public good channel in which children can free-ride off of the time contributions of their siblings, consistent with the findings of Checkovich and Stern(2002).
+For both migrants and non-migrants, the finding of strategic complementarity in financial contributions is consistent with a strategic bequest motive in which children compete with their siblings for a potential transfer from their parent.
+This would be in accordance with findings from the studies that find evidence of a strategic bequest motive (e.g. Lucas and Stark, 1985; Wakabayashi and Horioka, 2006), although it would be a more compelling explanation if there were more evidence of a significant potential inheritance.
+At the same time, I cannot rule out that strategic complementarity in financial contributions is explained by other competitive influences, for instance if children contribute to compete for a parent's love or approval or simply to avoid feelings of guilt.
+On the other hand, the finding of strategic substitution in time contributions points to a public good channel in which children can free-ride off of the time contributions of their siblings, a result consistent with the findings of Checkovich and Stern (2002).
 The distinction between the strategic behaviors involving the two contribution goods modeled here could indicate that children expect parents to focus mainly on financial contributions when making bequest decisions.

 Since the results are mixed in terms of substitutes and complements, it is theoretically unclear whether elderly parents are on the whole helped or hurt by the international migration of their children.
-I address this question empirically by simulating the equilibrium contributions to the elderly parent when all children remain in the home country as well as the counterfactual when one child exogenously migrates to the U.S. The results suggest that the overall effects of migration are a drop in time and potentially even financial contributions to elderly parents, in part due to the high variance in financial contributions from non-migrants relative to migrants.
+Antman (2010c) addresses this question empirically by simulating the equilibrium contributions to the elderly parent when all children remain in the home country as well as the counterfactual when one child exogenously migrates to the U.S. The results suggest that the overall effects of migration are a drop in time contributions to elderly parents, with a more ambiguous change in financial contributions depending on family size.